bvajjala/bvajjala.github.io/presentations/aboutme/aboutme.md

 ## Principal DevOps Consultant/Solution Architect

   Hi, my name is Balaji Vajjala and I'm the Chief Architet and DevOps Solution Architect.

   I will talk about implementing a Practical Continuous Deployment pipelines.

-Note: Hi, my name is Balaji Vajjala and I'm the Chief Architet and DevOps Solution Architect.

-I have been developing software in the financial and Telecom industry since Mid 90's.
-Passionate about technology, I have delivered a diverse project portfolio initially as a software developer and subsequently as a leader of development organisations.

 ## Who Am I?